 Many parents may not know it, but baby teeth are important: they serve as guides for permanent teeth.
-When baby teeth fall out prematurely, the surrounding teeth may crowd out the space left by the missing tooth leaving little or no room for the permanent teeth.
+When baby teeth fall out prematurely, the surrounding teeth may crowd out the space left by the missing tooth leaving little or no room for permanent teeth.

 Some children expectedly lose one or more baby teeth before time, probably due to injury or decay.
 But that should not cause too much alarm because space maintainers can be used to keep the space until the child’s permanent teeth break out.

 There are removable and fixed space maintainers, but we recommend fixed space maintainers since children are inclined to lose the movable type or not wear them reliably.